Welcome to the webpage of the Roman Catholic Church of St Vincent de Paul, Osterley

 - not being able to put on, wear or remove a face covering because of a physical or mental illness or impairment, or disability

 - if putting on, wearing or removing a face covering will cause you severe distress

 - if you are travelling with or providing assistance to someone who relies on lip reading to communicate

 - to eat or drink if reasonably necessary

 Face coverings can be unlooped to receive Holy Communion.

 Osterley church has a mechanical ventilation system.
 This system draws in fresh air from outside at the back of the church and expels air via the church tower at the front of the church.
 No air is recirculated and this system frequently changes the air in the church thereby reducing the risk of airborne transmission of the Covid 19 virus.
 This has been confirmed by a chartered engineer.

-Confessions have resumed being heard in the parish at the new time of 9.00am – 9.45am on Saturday mornings.
+Confessions are heard in the parish from 9.00am – 9.45am on Saturday mornings.
 You can also make an appointment for the priest to hear your confession by ringing 078 9989 5483.
 Please leave a message if there is no reply and we will ring you back.

 Our main focus has been on reopening safely for mass and private prayer.
 When it is safe to do so, the parish will look at how we can resume Holy Communion to the housebound, as well as other devotions e.g. Rosary and prayer Group.

 Click on “News” to see the latest Newsletter .